ShrRa/interpython_hpc/_episodes/12-code-examples.md

 }
 ```

-> **Exercise**: Show which parts of the code execute on GPU vs CPU (host vs device).
+> ## Exercise: Show which parts of the code execute on GPU vs CPU (host vs device).
 Introduce concepts like memory copy and kernel launch.
+{: .challenge}

 > **Reference**: [NVIDIA CUDA Samples](https://github.com/NVIDIA/cuda-samples)

+---

----## GPU Programming Concepts
+## GPU Programming Concepts

 GPUs have thousands of small cores and are highly effective for data-parallel problems.